ENOFLAG/writeups/faustctf2019/posthorn.md

 All users and posts were added to a Postgress DB.
 The Ghostscript interpreter (interpreting PostScript) then execed `psql` to communicate with the PostScript Database.

-The flagbot dropped were droped into there - as message of a user.
+The flagbot dropped flags into the database (using POSTs of course) - as message of a user.

-The `psql.ps` file was the following:
+The `psql.ps` file (a postscript library to interact with postgress), was the following:

 ```PostScript
 /sqlgetrow{